xgp/sql2java/README.md

 # sql2java #

 This is a fork of an abandoned project on SourceForge by the same name <http://sql2java.sourceforge.net/>.
 It is heavily modified from the original version.
 I started using this around 2005 as a quick & dirty way to generate Java beans and data access managers from a SQL database.
 I still use it, as I have found many ORM tools like Hibernate to be unweildy and more trouble than they're worth.
-Other things that look interesting to me these days are JDBI <http://jdbi.org/> which puts nice Java idioms on top of SQL and JDBC, ActiveJDBC <https://code.google.com/p/activejdbc/> which walks a nice line between JDBC and the active record pattern, and Ebean <http://www.avaje.org/> which is an ORM, but feels right.

 This differs from the original project in the following ways:
 - Build uses Maven.
 Packaged as a Maven plugin.